PEOPLE'S LACROSSE

 REPS50 each hand

-KEY FOCUSConsistent release point, step into every throw
+KEY FOCUSConsistent release point, step into every throw — rhythm over speed

 CONE WEAVE CRADLE